enasequence/read_docs/mod_08.rst

 =======================================================

 | Submitting a new annotated sequence entry can be done interactively through Webin.
-  Be sure to `register a study <mod_02.html>`_ before you begin if you have not already done so.
+  Ensure you `register a study <mod_02.html>`_ before you begin if you have not already done so.
-| Interactive submission of annotated sequences requires you to fill out a checklist of information about your sequence.
+| Interactive submission of annotated sequences requires you to select a checklist and fill out a spreadsheet of information about your sequence.
   Please view the available `Annotation Checklists <https://www.ebi.ac.uk/ena/submit/annotation-checklists>`_ and pick out a suitable one in advance.
-  If there is not an appropriate checklist, you will need to `submit a flatfile programmatically via REST <http://ena-docs.readthedocs.io/en/latest/prog_09.html>`_.
+  If there is no appropriate checklist available, you will need to create a flatfile and `submit programmatically via REST <http://ena-docs.readthedocs.io/en/latest/prog_12.html>`_.

 In overview, the workflow is as follows:

-1. Select and customise a checklist to model your sequence
+1. Select and customise a checklist which describes your sequence
 2. Describe details shared by all sequences to be submitted
 3. Describe each sequence individually
 4. Submit your sequences for validation